dart-lang/site-www/src/_guides/language/analysis-options.md

 You can use the flags together or separately;
 both default to `true`.

-**[PENDING: Do these flags still appear in Dart 2.0/2.1?
-Should we mention related command-line flags (--no-implicit-casts, --no-implicit-dynamic)?]**

 `implicit-casts: <bool>`
 : A value of `false` ensures that the type inference engine never